Deep Learning for 2D and 3D Rotatable Data: An Overview of Methods: Acknowledgments

-We thank Erik Bekkers and Remco Duits for valuable comments on an early draft of this manuscript, and Antonij Golkov, Christine Allen-Blanchette, and Taco Cohen for mathematical discussions.
-This manuscript was supported by the ERC Consolidator Grant ``3DReloaded''.
+We thank Erik Bekkers, Maurice Weiler, Gabriele Cesa, Antonij Golkov, Taco Cohen, Christine Allen-Blanchette, Qadeer Khan, Philip M\"uller, Philip H\"ausser, and Remco Duits for valuable discussions.
+This manuscript was supported by the ERC Consolidator Grant ``3DReloaded'', the Munich Center for Machine Learning (Grant No. 01IS18036B), and the BMBF project MLwin.